ntpmediasonymusic/filtr-backend-frontend/README.md

 DeSMan Object Storage for uploads and git version control for all code provided by the project team.
 The WordPress core is _not_ tracked as part of this repository.
-A collection of plugins have been included which will make the installation more secure, and custom configuration is included to link the application that is deployed in Openshift to the Infrastructure we've included in the environment for object storage and MySQL databases.
+A collection of plugins have been included which will make the installation more secure, and custom configuration is included to link the application that is deployed in DeSMan to the Infrastructure we've included in the environment for object storage and MySQL databases.

 Recently, we've added the necessary files for deploying this repo as a Docker container.
 Checkout the docker